neh-codes/portfolio-neh-code/README.md

-# DEMO
+# Portfolio

-HI please ignore this is just Demo for now, i know

-1. lorem
-2. ipsum
-3. dolor
+HI !
+This is my demo portfolio. thanks.